 Although the main purpose of using wall cladding in a building project is rather more structural, the added aesthetics cannot be overlooked.
 When rightly installed, the right choice of wall cladding can be quite instrumental in dictating the overall outlook of a building, altering its appeal and remarkably adding to its economic value.
 This is made possible by the variety and blend of materials manufactured to suit various designs – colours, vanishes, and finishes, smooth or rough, depending on the taste of the clients.

 Depending on the function the building is to serve, creativity is needed in harnessing the overwhelming possibilities when using wall cladding.

 Brick slips can also be called brick tiles or brick veneers.
 Usually, brick slips are made by literally making a thin cut of the face of existing brick.
-They are like slices of a real brick or brick tiles which are often used to depict the appearance of a regular brick wall in both internal and external wall cladding installation.
+They are like slices of a real brick or brick tiles which are often used to depict the appearance of a regular brick wall in both internal and outside wall cladding installation.
 External brick cladding renders a quite rustic texture to the building exteriors.
 It can absorb water during the rain as it is quite porous, but the water will eventually dry out.
 Caution has to be applied such that the space between the brick slips has to be sealed to prevent water from seeping through.
 The brick effect cladding on external walls is highly sought after and is great on older properties where the brickwork has not aged well.

 For Brick Slip Cladding

 Exterior brick cladding panels come in various forms and are readily available in various textures and colours for use externally and internally.
 The material is widely used, and quite comfortable.
 This makes it a delightful choice of finishing for architects trying to depict traditional values of hospitality and strength in their designs.

 - Give absolutely that brick effect when external walls are cladded